cubewise-code/tm1py-samples/README.rst

 .. image:: Images/cmdPip.png

-into the command-line. pip (the Python package management system) will download the TM1py package and its requirements from PyPI and store it at in the third party module folder ..Python\\Lib\\site-packages\\TM1py
+into the command-line. pip (the Python package management system) will download the TM1py package and its requirements from PyPI and store it at the third party module folder ..Python\\Lib\\site-packages\\TM1py

 If Python is installed correctly it should work without issues.
 Otherwise type: